contaware/py-docs-notes/README.md

 ### Virtual environment

+#### Purpose

-It's possible to create an isolated Python installation with separate packages for a each of your projects.
+It's possible to create an **isolated** Python installation with separate packages for each of your projects.
 By default only the packages explicitly installed in the virtual environment are accessible.
-To work with a virtual environment go to your project's directory and run the following commands.

 #### Linux/macOS

-1. Create a virtual environment in `.venv` directory:
+1. Go to your project's directory and the first time create a virtual environment in `.venv` directory:

    ```
    python3 -m venv .venv